Exhibition

 Lydia Balbal, Martakulu, 2025, acrylic on linen, 108 x 90cm

-Presented with Broome's Short Street Gallery, Old People Lived Here features Lydia Balbal and Venetta Yanawana – two artists whose practices honour ancestral knowledge and personal memory.
+Presented with Broome’s Short St Gallery, this exhibition features Lydia Balbal and Venetta Yanawana – two artists whose practices honour ancestral knowledge and personal memory.

-Lydia Balbal’s artwork is a powerful and redolent expression of her Mangala heritage and deep connection to the land of the Great Sandy Desert - where she was born near Punmu and later moved with her family to Bidyadanga.
-Balbal’s works often explore jila (living water), rockholes, and the subterranean networks of water and memory that sustain both Country and cultural knowledge, bringing to life landscapes that are in her own words, “upside down: water, rockholes, lines beneath the sand-dunes.”
-Her art practice recomposes traditional terrain into vibrant, abstracted fields of colour that simultaneously map ancestral songlines and lived experience.
-Accordingly, collectors and enthusiasts respond to Balbal’s unconstrained painting that translates what she knows in a new way and that allows her expressive marks to convey vast emotional and cultural depth.
+Lydia Balbal’s paintings are a powerful expression of her Mangala heritage and her deep connection to the Great Sandy Desert, where she was born, before moving with her family to Bidyadanga.
+Her paintings often explore jila (living water), rockholes and the subterranean networks of water and memory that sustain both Country and cultural knowledge.
+Lydia’s practice transforms traditional terrain into vibrant, abstracted fields of colour that map ancestral songlines alongside lived experience.
+Collectors are drawn to the freedom and emotional depth of her mark-making, which offers a new way of seeing what she knows.

-Together Venetta and Lydia share a deep cultural connection to Mangala country and ancestry, both depict the lands that their community have traversed and lived for millennia, with their artwork serving to honour and remember the lands and the people that lived there.
+Together, Lydia and Venetta share a profound cultural connection to Mangala Country and ancestry.
+Their works depict the lands their community has traversed and cared for over millennia, honouring both the country itself and the people who lived there.